 “Where’d you find that, boy?”

 Pyter fell from atop the trash heap and landed on the cool stone.
 His heart fired rapidly within his chest.
 He quickly stood and peeked around to the other side of the pile where the voice had come from.
 Either he didn’t notice the man when he sat down or he didn’t notice the man come sit next to him.
-Both options scared him because the man had evaded his keen awareness developed on the streets.
+Both options scared him because the man had evaded his keen awareness developed as a necessity to stay alive on these the streets.
 He should have heard the man’s breath as soon as he entered the alley.

 “Who are you?”
 Pyter asked.